cohere-ai/cohere-toolkit/src/interfaces/coral-slack-bot/README.md

 Then, in the psql shell:

 ```
-CREATE DATABASE coralslackdb;
+CREATE DATABASE commandslackdb;
-CREATE USER coralslack WITH PASSWORD 'password';
+CREATE USER commandslack WITH PASSWORD 'password';
-GRANT ALL PRIVILEGES ON DATABASE coralslackdb TO coralslack;
+GRANT ALL PRIVILEGES ON DATABASE commandslackdb TO commandslack;
-ALTER USER coralslack WITH CREATEDB;
+ALTER USER commandslack WITH CREATEDB;
 ```

 For production use, configure PostgreSQL appropriately and set the `DATABASE_URL` variable in the environment or `.env` file.